Docs

 }

 Lehnz never mints this ID for you.
-Owning it on the client guarantees stability across page loads, tabs, and reconnects.
+Owning it client-side guarantees stability across page loads, tabs, and reconnects.

 2